LucidSigma/stardust/README.md

 # Stardust.
+## This project is currently being rebuilt from scratch in private.
+There will be no more progress to this repository in its current state.

 A 2D game engine/framework built with C++20, SDL2, and OpenGL.

 This project is currently for personal use while I keep tweaking the API and features (although you're more than welcome to use it).